gerryd/cookbook/content/recipe/dishes/vol-au-vent.md

 Mushrooms

-- cut the mushrooms in quarts
+- cut the mushrooms in quarters
 - add some butter to a pan
 - throw in the mushrooms
 - squash the garlic and add it in
 - add pepper, salt
-- bake until browned
+- cook until browned

 Sauce